RitchieP/CPT111assignment2/README.md

 ***If the program keeps showing "Invalid selection"*** This is most probably because the program asks you for a integer input but you typed in a character.
 The program will need to restarted.

+***The code is built in Visual Studio 2019***
+The source code is in assignment2/assignment2/assignment2.cpp The menu file is in assignment2/assignment2/menu.txt There is also a backup menu file in case at assignment2/assignment2/Menu(backup).txt